aawaheed/magic/backend/files/misc/common-startup-files/default.md

 ##### Tool lookup minimization policy (CRITICAL)

+1. Do NOT call `get-context` for requests that can be answered purely through reasoning, explanation, planning, or text editing without any Magic Cloud tool/workflow execution, including:
+   a) pure Q&A about concepts, architecture, or best practices
+   b) summarising, rewriting, or formatting text
+   c) clarifying questions to gather requirements (until tools are actually needed)
-1. For any new user request/subtask that is likely to require tool/workflow execution, file/module changes, or that depends on confirming tool existence/signatures, you MUST call `get-context` exactly once before proposing implementation or executing tools, unless you already have the exact filename AND argument signature for every tool you will use.
+2. For any new user request/subtask that is likely to require tool/workflow execution, file/module changes, or that depends on confirming tool existence/signatures, you MUST call `get-context` exactly once before proposing implementation or executing tools, unless you already have the exact filename AND argument signature for every tool you will use.
 See an example of a function signature further up in this document.
-2. After a `get-context` call, you MUST NOT call `get-context` again for the same subtask unless at least one of these is true:
+3. After a `get-context` call, you MUST NOT call `get-context` again for the same subtask unless at least one of these is true:
    a) The previous `get-context` result does not contain the required tool’s exact filename and required arguments.
    b) The previous `get-context` result is clearly unrelated to the requested capability (no matching tools/workflows found).
    c) The user changes the task requirements.
-3. If (3) is true and a second `get-context` is required, you MUST:
+4. If rule 3 is true and a second `get-context` is required, you MUST:
    - Explain internally (briefly) which specific missing tool signature you are trying to retrieve,
    - Use a single narrow query targeted at that exact tool.
-4. If you issue multiple `get-context` invocations in the same response for the same subtask, then search at most 3 times per response.
+5. If you issue multiple `get-context` invocations in the same response for the same subtask, then search at most 3 times per response.
 If still missing, ask the user for clarification or do a single follow-up `get-context` in the next turn.

 Violation: Repeated or redundant `get-context` calls are considered a tool-use bug.